Reverse motion: Artistic

 There are several uses for reverse action.
 Some are artistic in nature.
-For example, reverse action can be used for comedic effect.
+For example, reverse action can be used for comedic effect (for example, in the music video for Weird Al Yankovic's "Amish Paradise", visually implying that the Amish live in a "backward" way).
 Or it can be used to bring things "back to life" on screen, by filming a process of destruction or decay in reverse.
-Sometimes it is necessary, for the intended effect to be achieved, for all actions other than the one that it is intended to reverse to be performed, during shooting, backwards—actors have to perform their actions and dialogue backwards, for example.
+When creating the illusion of one individual moving against the reversal of time, a performer may need to perform all actions (such as singing) backwards during filming.
 This also enhances the visual impact of the effect.
-Perhaps the most famous example of an actor having to memorise their dialogue backwards is Chris Martin in the music video for the Coldplay song "The Scientist", where Martin trained for an entire month to memorise the song's lyrics in reverse to achieve a realistic effect.
-Indeed, music videos have proven to be a ripe medium for reverse-motion video, with the first example almost certainly being The Beatles' 1967 single "Strawberry Fields Forever"; in fact, "Strawberry Fields Forever" was one of the first music videos, period.
+Perhaps the most famous example of an actor having to memorize their dialogue backwards is Chris Martin in the music video for the Coldplay song "The Scientist", where Martin trained for an entire month to memorize the song's lyrics in reverse.
+Indeed, music videos have proven to be a ripe medium for reverse-motion video, with the first example almost certainly being The Beatles' 1967 single "Strawberry Fields Forever".
 There are a plethora of examples, but some other notable examples of reverse-motion music videos include "Typical" by Mutemath, "Breezeblocks" by Alt-J, and "Drop" by The Pharcyde.

 The artistic use of reverse action is pervasive in the films of Jean Cocteau.
-In his Beauty and the Beast (1946), for example, an actor placing a piece of paper in a fire and then walking backwards away was filmed in reverse motion, causing it to appear as though the character walked up to a fire and pulled the paper out of it.
+In his Beauty and the Beast (1946), an actor placing a piece of paper in a fire and then walking backwards away was filmed in reverse motion, causing it to appear as though the character walked up to a fire and pulled the paper out of it.
 Similar instances are where the petals are peeled off a flower.
 Cocteau filmed this in reverse motion, making it appear on screen as if the flower comes back to life, with petals rejoining the stem.
-Yet other examples include Cocteau sketching drawings with a rag and unsmashing pottery, with fragments flying up into his hand and joining together.
-By the time of Le Testament d'Orphée, use of reverse action was endemic in Cocteau's work, with more than one critic declaring it so overused as to be an embarrassing personal tic.
+Other examples include Cocteau sketching drawings with a rag and rejoining fragmented pieces of pottery, with fragments flying up into his hand and joining together.
+By the release of Le Testament d'Orphée, the use of reverse action was endemic in Cocteau's work, with more than one critic declaring it so overused as to be an embarrassing personal tic.

 The Christopher Nolan film Tenet (2020) heavily utilizes dramatic action sequences involving characters and objects that are time-reversed compared to the rest of the world.